Edwin Ray Guthrie: Psychology interest

-While Guthrie was going to graduate school he was the only student in a seminary taught by Wilhelm Wundt’s protégé H. K. Wolfe, where they debated the philosophy of science.
+While Guthrie was going to graduate school, he was the only student in a seminary taught by Wilhelm Wundt's protégé Harry Kirke Wolfe, where they debated the philosophy of science.
 Guthrie later characterized the classes that he took for his degree as philosophy courses that "took much interest in issues that would now be recognized as psychological".
-His focus upon a theoretical approach to psychology as opposed to an experimental research approach can be found in his account of his single experimental psychology course which he described as "a research course under Bolton devoted a winter to observations with an aesthesiometer on the limen of twoness, and served to quench [my] interest in psychophysics, which was the chief preoccupation of psychological laboratories in those times".
+His focus upon a theoretical approach to psychology as opposed to an experimental research approach can be found in his account of his single experimental psychology course which he described as "a research course under Bolton devoted a winter to observations with an aesthesiometer on the limen of twoness, and served to quench [my] interest in psychophysics, which was the chief preoccupation of psychological laboratories then".

 His professional psychology career did not start in full until he met Stevenson Smith, who founded the psychology department at the University of Washington in 1917.
 Guthrie and Smith helped write Chapters in General Psychology in 1921.
 This book and work with Smith, focused on Guthrie's continuing psychological works towards how exactly learning works and what affects a person's capability of learning.
 He and his wife, Helen MacDonald, traveled to France where they met Pierre Janet.
-Janet's writing had a great impact on Guthrie's thinking, so profound in fact that Guthrie and his wife translated Janet's Principles of Psychology together.
+Janet's writing influenced Guthrie's thinking, so much that Guthrie and his wife translated Janet's Principles of Psychology together.
 Guthrie added to Janet's writings an objective theory of learning.

 One trial theory

-Guthrie's theories went against those of Thorndike’s classical conditioning and Skinner’s operant conditioning due mainly to Guthrie’s insistence that their "desire for results of immediate practical applications" led to their theories being wrong.
+Guthrie's theories went against those of Thorndike's classical conditioning and Skinner's operant conditioning due mainly to Guthrie's insistence that their "desire for results of immediate practical applications" led to their theories being wrong.
 Guthrie's learning theory is called one-trial learning and he developed it with Smith at the University of Washington.
 Guthrie and Smith's theory states that all learning is done within a single exposure to a situation.
-Guthrie admitted that his own theory required the assumption that people react to a given situation the same way so long as it was still effective.
+Guthrie admitted that his own theory required the assumption that people react to a given situation the same way so long as it is still effective.
 Guthrie's more ambiguous theories and assumptions were put into more understandable terms after his death.
-These notes focused upon the following three principles, the principle of association, the principle of postremity, and the principle of response probability.
+These notes focused upon the following three principles: